foolofatook1/sproj/README.md

 that will come in handy for programming a GameBoy game has also been a part of the research leading up to this point.

+## Some notes on things that I should consider moving forward: ##

+	* Memory is layed out differently when banking
+		* must do further research into those differences
+	* should also look deeper into the compiling differences between when compiling a game with ROM and RAM banks as opposed to the normal setup that I've been using thus far.

+	* until then, the game can continue to be developed by making little "games" within, which will then be configured to match the memory layout later.